and welcome to our German word of the day. This time we are going to look at the meaning of:

 “Yeah I’ll do it in a second.”

-The German kid meant gleich in sense of 2 hours by the way – cause time is REALLY relative when you play computer – and just used it to make it sound as if the homework were to be dealt with any time soon.
+The German Fortnite kid meant gleich in sense of two hours by the way – cause time is REALLY relative when you play computer – and just used it to make it sound as if the homework were to be dealt with any time soon.
 But mom is experienced and can read between the lines plus she knows the perfect counter to gleich.

 - “NEIN!
 Sofort!”